MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-request-manager-in-sharepoint-server.md

 When a new request is received, Request Manager is the first code that runs in a SharePoint farm.
 Although Request Manager is installed during setup of SharePoint Server on a front-end web server, the Request Management service is not enabled.
 You can use the [Start-SPServiceInstance](/powershell/module/sharepoint-server/start-spserviceinstance?view=sharepoint-ps&preserve-view=true) and [Stop-SPServiceInstance](/powershell/module/sharepoint-server/stop-spserviceinstance?view=sharepoint-ps&preserve-view=true) cmdlets to start and stop the Request Management service instance respectively or the Manage services on server page on the the SharePoint Central Administration website.
 You can use the **RoutingEnabled** or **ThrottlingEnabled** parameters of the [Set-SPRequestManagementSettings](/powershell/module/sharepoint-server/set-sprequestmanagementsettings?view=sharepoint-ps&preserve-view=true) Microsoft PowerShell cmdlet to change properties of Request Manager.

+> [!NOTE]
-**NOTE**: There is no user interface to configure properties of Request Manager.
+> There is no user interface to configure properties of Request Manager.
 The Windows PowerShell cmdlet is the only way to perform this task.

 Request Manager has two supported deployment modes: Dedicated and Integrated.